Today, 40 years ago, I landed in America, saying goodbye to Ireland as my home for good.

-The experience is indelibly carved on my memory.
-Back then the Aer Lingus plane flew from Dublin to Shannon first and I remember disembarking in Shannon and watching an excited group of schoolchildren gather for a trip to London.
+The experience is indelibly carved in my memory.
+Back then the Aer Lingus plane flew from Dublin to Shannon first and I remember disembarking in Shannon and watching an excited group of schoolchildren gathered for a trip to London.
 They’d all be grown up and married by now.

 The bar at the duty-free was packed, mostly with returning Americans full of the joys of their Irish trip all gathered in good-natured chat.
 I grabbed a pint of Guinness for the road.
 It was my last real pint for years.

 I don’t remember feeling any sadness.
 This was no tearful farewell.
 Two years before I had spent my J-1 summer in America and the place had fired me up.

 I was anxious to get going.
 I was 24-years-old at the time and the clock was ticking as far as I was concerned.
 This was not an involuntary departure.
 I loved what America represented.

 Two years teaching and living in Ireland, after graduating from University College Dublin, had convinced me it was time to give up on a teaching career.